 How to Get to SuperShuttle After You Land

-- Term A: Exit Door A 102 and cross two traffic islands to meet your van
+- Terminal A: Exit Door A 102 and cross two traffic islands to meet

-- Term B1: Exit Door B104 on arrivals level and follow the pedestrian cross walk into
+- Terminal B1: Exit Door B104 on arrivals level and follow the pedestrian

-- Term E: Please exit Door E 104 Cross two traffic islands to meet your van.
+- Terminal E: Please exit Door E 104 Cross two traffic islands to

 Groups, Conventions and Corporate Accounts